 Finally, we used Python to do a one-way MANOVA.
 The last thing to do is to print the MANOVA table using the mv_test method:

 Here’s a link to a Jupyter Notebook containing the MANOVA Statsmodels example in this post.
-Check the recent post, How to Perform a Two-Sample T-test with Python: 3 Different Methods, for a recent Python data analysis tutorial.
+For a recent Python data analysis tutorial, check the post How to Perform a Two-Sample T-test with Python: 3 Different Methods.

 Conclusion: MANOVA in Python